-You are cordially invited to attend the 2022 annual meeting of stockholders (the "Annual Meeting") of HealthEquity, Inc., a Delaware corporation ("we," "us," "HealthEquity" or the "Company").
-The Annual Meeting will be held on Thursday, June 23, 2022, at 10:00 a.m.
+You are cordially invited to attend the 2023 annual meeting of stockholders (the "Annual Meeting") of HealthEquity, Inc., a Delaware corporation ("we," "us," "HealthEquity" or the "Company").
+The Annual Meeting will be held on Thursday, June 22, 2023, at 10:00 a.m.
 Mountain Time, for the following purposes, as more fully described in the accompanying proxy statement:

-- 1. To elect eleven directors to serve until the 2023 annual meeting of stockholders and until their successors are duly elected and qualified; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2023; - 3.
-To approve, on a non-binding, advisory basis, the fiscal 2022 compensation paid to the Company's named executive officers, as described in the accompanying proxy statement; and - 4.
+- 1. To elect 11 directors to serve until the 2024 annual meeting of stockholders and until their successors are duly elected and qualified: - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2024; - To approve, on a non-binding, advisory basis, the fiscal 2023 compensation paid to the Company's named executive officers, as described in the accompanying proxy statement; - 4.
+To approve, on a non-binding, advisory basis, the frequency of future advisory votes on the compensation of the Company's named executive officers; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-Our board of directors has fixed the close of business on April 29, 2022, as the record date for the Annual Meeting.
-Only stockholders of record on April 29, 2022, are entitled to notice of and to vote at the Annual Meeting.
+Our board of directors has fixed the close of business on April 28, 2023, as the record date for the Annual Meeting.
+Only stockholders of record on April 28, 2023, are entitled to notice of and to vote at the Annual Meeting.
 Further information regarding voting rights and the matters to be voted upon is presented in the accompanying proxy statement.

-On or about May 13, 2022, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement and our annual report.
+On or about May 12, 2023, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement and our annual report.
 The Notice provides instructions on how to vote via the Internet or by telephone and includes instructions on how to receive a paper copy of our proxy materials by mail.
-The accompanying proxy statement and our annual report can be accessed directly at the Internet address listed on the Notice.
+The accompanying proxy statement and our annual report can be accessed directly at the Internet address listed on the Notice

-Due to the public health impact of the COVID-19 pandemic, we will be holding the Annual Meeting solely in a virtual meeting format.
-Conducting the meeting virtually will again ensure stockholder access in light of the expected ongoing uncertainty for large gatherings due to the COVID-19 pandemic.
-To attend the virtual Annual Meeting, please visit: https://web.lumiagm.com/261252145.
+We will be holding the Annual Meeting solely in a virtual meeting format.
+To attend the Annual Meeting, please visit: https://web.lumiagm.com/261252145 and enter code: hlthvirt2023.
 As always, we encourage you to vote your shares prior to the Annual Meeting.